LinqingZ/BTTAI/README.md

-# For Independent work of class
+# Independent and Group Projects
 ### Purpose
 - What you want to work on
 - How you going to work on this project